The Ultimate Guide to Beginning Your Fitness Journey

 Circuits and Basic Exercises

-Our recommendation for this is the Yonex Power Cushion 48 Badminton Shoes - being designed for badminton means they are well designed for multi-directional, rapid movements and they are flexible enough to handle almost anything you can throw at them.
+Our recommendation for this is the Badminton Shoes - designed for badminton means they are well designed for multi-directional, rapid movements and they are flexible enough to handle almost anything you can throw at them.
 They also feel super light on the feet, putting a bounce in your step while still giving some protection.

 Weightlifting & Strength Training

-If weight lifting and strength training are your main interests, you need to look for shoes that are stable, have good grip and that are going to serve as good anchors, helping you keep your balance while lifting heavy weights.
+If weight lifting and strength training are your main interests, you need to look for shoes that are stable, have a good grip, and that is going to serve as good anchors, helping you keep your balance while lifting heavyweights.
 You should ideally look for raised, hard heels, thick soles, and supportive uppers.
 You also want to avoid thick cushioned soles that you sink into with each step, as this can absorb some of your power when lifting and make it hard to anchor yourself.

 Our recommendation is the Yonex Power Cushion Lumio All Court Shoes.
 They are designed to grip the court so give you incredible floor gripping qualities while still being protective enough with a stiff heel, giving you plenty of protection and a solid foundation from which to increase your lifting power.

 If you are just running a small amount, for example, a 15 minute treadmill warm-up as part of wider gym routine, you can wear almost any training shoes you like.
 But if you want to run regularly, and improve at it, you will need a pair of running shoes.
 Look for cushioning that absorbs impact, light heel support, and good grip, all packed into a very light shoe that doesn’t keep your toes restricted or make it difficult to bend them.